Joseos123/hololive_schedule/README.md

+## This fork just makes it english and removes the previous streams tab.
 # hololive_schedule

 `hololive_schedule` is a macOS status bar plugin using BitBar.
 It can help you get the streaming information of hololive members conveniently, just in your status bar.